Nursing alumni, retired faculty and supporters donate to PPE fund for nursing students

 When Minnesota State University, Mankato nursing students needed face shields and masks to continue their education in clinical settings, it was an additional, unexpected expense.

-But, thanks to 12 generous supporters—many of them retired Minnesota State Mankato nursing faculty or alumni, $10,800 was donated for PPE, allowing students to get the real-world experience needed to pursue their nursing career.
+But, thanks to generous supporters—many of them retired Minnesota State Mankato nursing faculty or alumni, more than $12,000 was donated for PPE, allowing students to get the real-world experience needed to pursue their nursing career.

 “We had so many different needs because of COVID-19,” nursing professor Stacey Van Gelderen said.
 “A lot of the facilities were asking us to bring our own PPE to their sites, which was an expense we weren’t expecting.”